OURadar/SimRadar/README.md

 Follow these steps to get the project

-1. Make sure you have the latest [nVidia CUDA Driver].
+1. For nVidia GPU users, make sure you have the latest [nVidia CUDA Driver].

 2. Clone a git project using the command: